 In 1979, while working on my doctoral dissertation on late nineteenth century western working women, I was inspired by a passage in a diary by a domestic servant that suggested a perfect setting for a cozy “locked room” mystery, and the germ of the plot of my first historical mystery, Maids of Misfortune, was born.
 (You will have to read the book to find out what role that servant and that locked door ended up playing!)

 I spent the next ten years finishing my doctorate, raising a daughter, and teaching at a series of colleges in the southwest, and, when I had time, working on the first draft of Maids of Misfortune.
 In 1989, just as I completed the first draft, I got a full-time job teaching at San Diego Mesa Community College, where I taught U.S. and women’s history for over twenty years.
 My first goal to teach history had been satisfactorily achieved, but the fiction writing had been put on hold.

-Maids of Misfortune was a finalist in the historical fiction category of the 2010 Next Generation Indie Book Awards and in July 2010 rose to the historical mystery best seller list on Kindle, where the book has remained ever since.
+Maids of Misfortune was a finalist in the historical fiction category of the 2010 Next Generation Indie Book Awards and in July 2010 rose to the historical mystery best seller list on Kindle.
 Sales of Maids of Misfortune were strong enough that I retired from teaching completely and began to write full time, completing Uneasy Spirits, the sequel to Maids of Misfortune, in October 2011.
 In September 2013 I published the third book in the series, Bloody Lessons.

-I am still living in San Diego, with my husband and assorted animals, and I am currently working on a short story, which will feature Mr. Wong, a character from Maids of Misfortune, and doing research for the next novel in the Victorian San Francisco Mystery series.
+I am still living in San Diego, with my husband and assorted animals, and I am currently working on a short story, Madam Sibyl’s First Client, a prequel to Maids of Misfortune, and doing research for the next novel in the Victorian San Francisco Mystery series.

 I love to hear from readers, about my books, about my blog, or about Victorian San Francisco.
 So do drop me a line.
 You can contact me at mlouisalocke at gmail.com